 Open Water Diver

 The PADI open water diver course is an entry level SCUBA certification program that covers the basic skills theory and equipment needed to dive safely to a recommended maximum depth of sixty feet.
 The class consists of three different training segments; Theory, Pool Diving, and Open Water Diving.
 The certification you earn upon completion of the course does not have an expiration date but it is recommended you participate in a refresher program if you are inactive for an extended period of time.

 1. Theory – This is a home study program you will be able to complete at your own pace.
-The program is streamlined and efficient cutting out the fat and sales pitches often inserted by “Legend in their own mind” scuba instructors who like to tell long harrowing tales of their scuba exploits which often have no relevance to the open water course.
-This program is administered by PADI on their eLearning platform.
+The program is to the point and is administered by PADI on their eLearning platform.
 Home study can be completed on your home computer, smartphone or tablet.
 You will also have access to a PADI instructor during weekdays by appointment and for up to 1.5 hours before any of your pool training dates.
 This will give you plenty of opportunities to ask questions as you go over the course materials.

 2. Pool Diving – Pool diving consists of two three-hour sessions in our indoor, 88 degree, heated, salt water pool.
 The pool is at our location in Rocky Point.
 These sessions are scheduled several times per month on weekday evenings but daytime sessions are also available privately or for semi-private classes of two.
 Our group classes are kept small with a maximum of four students in the water.
 This ensures each student gets plenty of practice time and help with skills that might present a challenge.
 Keeping the class small ensures that you will always be an active participant.
 Additional pool training or practice time is available to all students at no extra charge.
 In addition, private training can be scheduled if you are unable to attend a scheduled training (fee $100)